★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 It’s crucial for people to mill over these issues, as we are approaching developments which lead to a fundamental restructuring of the world.

 When Memory is the Product of Fate

 Even if someone manages to purge all memory of an individual, you will never manage to purge all reflections of that person which are alive inside all of us.
-Those fragments don’t need to be linked by name to survive – in fact anonymity is a crucial element, as the love and oneness we strive for would lose power and relevance if it were named.
-And the most important fragments, in fact, would only be rediscovered, as they are pieces of universal truths.
+Those fragments don’t need to be linked by name to survive – in emphasis, anonymity may be a crucial element, as the love and oneness we strive for would lose power and relevance if it were named.
+And the most important fragments would necessarily be rediscovered, as they are simply convolutions on pieces of universal truth.
 What has begun and what was set in motion cannot be stopped, nor should it be.

 Thoughts belong to those who think them.